Fast Simulation of Vehicles with Non-deformable Tracks: COMPARISON OF MODELS

 Each model was tested 10~times in each scenario, and the values of the metrics were averaged over these tests.

 The detailed results are shown in~\autoref{tab:results}.
 A~summary extracted from the test results is given in~\autoref{tab:results2}.

-It is evident from the table that the track plate models are slower by an order of magnitude or two than the other models, which might become a~problem when there is need to execute many rollouts in the simulator (in~\cite{Pecka-IROS-2016}, each learning episode took about 1~hour with \textit{csm}; with \textit{plates}, it would take several days).
+From the table, it follows that the track plate models are slower by an order of magnitude or two than the other models.
 We have also observed, that the 10~cm plates are too rough approximation of the smoothly curved belt, and the resulting model's motion could be described as ``bumpy''.
-Last observation for track plate models is that without grousers, the robot is often not able to climb up the pallet (which, however, corresponds to the expected real behavior of a~belt without grousers).
+Last observation for track plate models is that without grousers, the robot is often not able to climb up the pallet.
+That, however, corresponds to the expected real behavior of a~belt without grousers.

 The wheeled models are computationally fast and provide good plausibility in most scenarios.
 They suffer from unrealistic slippage in the \textit{stand on staircase} scenario, because the friction forces have unrealistic directions.
 The \textit{pallet} scenario showed to be a~big problem for these methods---if a~sharp edge (e.g. a~step or pallet edge) touches the track in a~point where neighboring wheels intersect, the model suddenly stops moving as a~result of unrealistic forces and their directions.
 We think it is not a~bug in our implementation, since the same behavior was also observed with the wheeled track model available in V-REP simulator (which even uses a~different dynamics engine---Bullet).